MicrosoftDocs/learn/learn-pr/wwl-mba/microsoft-cloud-adoption-framework-for-azure/includes/5-plan.md

 :::column-end:::
 :::row-end:::

-Collectively, these 5 Rs of rationalization can be applied to a digital estate to make rationalization decisions regarding the future state of each application.

 Because every application is unique, there’s no single set of steps to follow for cloud rationalization.
 That's why it's important to conduct a Workload Assessment to identify which applications would require minor changes in code, and which need a complete redesign to make them cloud-ready.
 Most importantly, during this assessment each application is assessed against the broader portfolio, prioritizing each application’s value and creating a plan for each one’s future use.
-Based on that information wise decisions can be made about each workload and the investments to be made in each.
-Choosing the right approach for the various workloads in an Application Portfolio can help extract maximum value from cloud-enabled and innovative technologies.

 ## Remove rationalization roadblocks

-Full cloud rationalization (choosing one of the five Rs) requires a combination of quantitative analysis (numbers-based analysis) and qualitative analysis (factor in human intelligence and collective, organizational knowledge).
-Qualitative analysis is the risky part of rationalization, as it requires alignment of number of stakeholders.
-Those stakeholders will have different perspectives on the priority, time commitment, and importance of the rationalization effort, especially during early planning.
-Securing time for the necessary feedback from those stakeholders commonly creates time consuming roadblocks.

-To remove rationalization as a roadblock to migration, the CAF methodology suggests an Incremental Rationalization approach.
+To remove rationalization as a roadblock to migration, the Cloud Adoption Framework methodology suggests an Incremental Rationalization approach.
 In this approach, the five Rs are initially reduced to one of two Rs.
 If the cloud adoption motivations are aligned to Migration motivations, a Rehost rationalization is applied to all workloads.
 If motivations are aligned to Innovation motivations, a refactor rationalizations is applied.
 Having one initial rationalization allows for initial business planning based on a documented assumption that will later be tested.
-During the Migration implementation an assessment process will evaluate these assumptions on a per workload basis.
-The work of rationalization still has to happen, but it is treated like a late-bound technical decision to remove this sticky decision as a roadblock to migration.

 > [!TIP]
 > The traditional approach to rationalization attempts to boil the ocean.
 Fortunately, a plan for every application is often not required to start a transformation journey.
 In an incremental model, the Power of 10 provides a good starting point.
 In this model, select the first ten applications to be migrated.
 Those ten applications should contain a mixture of simple and complex applications.

 ## Create your cloud adoption plan

-The cloud delivers fundamental technology benefits that can aid in executing multiple business strategies.
-Using cloud-based approaches can improve basic business agility, reduce costs, accelerate time to market, and even allow businesses to quickly expand into new markets.
-To take advantage of the cloud's potential, it is important to start by documenting the business strategy in a way that is understandable to cloud technicians and also palatable to business stakeholders.

-**Creating a financial model that accurately represents the full business value of any cloud transformation can be complicated.
-Financial models and business justifications tend to vary between different organizations.**

 While developing a business justification model for your organization's cloud journey, it’s important to identify business outcomes that can then be mapped to specific cloud capabilities and business strategies to reach the desired state of transformation.
 Then, documenting all these outcomes and business strategies will served as the foundation for your organization’s cloud adoption plan.
 Key steps to build this plan are: